 This major expansion of a 1977 campus building is designed to meet Loyola’s goal of increasing science program enrollment.

 Ayers Saint Gross reintegrated the north quad through improvements to the landscape and hardscape with pedestrian paths and a tree preservation plan.

-This new Center on the Smithsonian CBI campus serves students and professionals attending programs and includes labs, offices, and classrooms.
+This new facility on the Smithsonian CBI campus serving students and professionals includes labs, offices, and classrooms.